If you find yourself in the situation where your marriage breaks down and both parties agree to divorce either of you can start the divorce process.

-Whilst the Government is presently considering the introduction of no fault divorces, at present there are five options for issuing a divorce.
+Whilst the Government is bringing in the introduction of no fault divorces from April 2022, at present there are five options for issuing a divorce.

 These are adultery, unreasonable behaviour, 2 years desertion, 2 years separation with the consent of your spouse or 5 years separation.